botter-live/botter.live-Android/README.md

         targetCompatibility JavaVersion.VERSION_1_8
     }
 ```
-<li> add Botter dependency under <strong>dependencies { </strong> section
+<li> add BOTTER dependency under <strong>dependencies { </strong> section

 ```
-implementation "com.bluecrunch:botter:1.4.0"
+implementation "com.bluecrunch:botter:1.4.1"
 ```

 ## Integration

-<p>First, you'll need to get your Botter Android API key.
+<p>First, you'll need to get your BOTTER Android API key.
 To find this, just contact our support team to get you one.
-  Then, initialize Botter by calling the following in the <strong>onCreate()</strong> method of your application class</p>
+  Then, initialize BOTTER by calling the following in the <strong>onCreate()</strong> method of your application class</p>

 ```
 Botter.initialize(this,"Your API Key",